Ananym/welcome-to-nexus/character/stats-overview.md

 **'Dam'** improves your base damage by a flat amount.
 This makes a big difference early on, but becomes quickly less important as you gain [marks](character/marks.md).
 Rogues get slightly more use out of Dam than warriors, as Dam's effect is multiplied by a rogue's invisibility whereas a warrior's damage originates from powerful ingresses that don't interact with Dam.

 **'Hit'** improves your ability to hit enemies with swings.
-This makes a big difference early on, but no longer matters much beyond your 99th insight, once your max out your Might stat.
+This makes a big difference early on, but no longer matters much beyond your 99th insight, once you max out your Might stat.

 **Might** improves both your ability to hit and your base damage, if only slightly.
 Having enough also enables you to equip certain weapons.